BurningSlime1233/Azebane/Planets.md

-Planets are the largest of the solid celestial bodies
+Planets are the largest of the celestial bodies besides [[Stars]] and orbit around them with the exception of the [[Rogue Planets]].
+Planets m